souroy22/Mentis-Eye-frontend/README.md

 # React + TypeScript + Vite

-# Shoppy Carts Project
+# MANTIS EYE PROJECT

 Welcome to the Shoppy Carts project!
-This is a web application for managing shopping carts.
+This is a web application for managing MANTIS EYE PROJECT.

 ## Project Live Link